ICB-DCM/cOmicsArt/program/shinyApp/helpfiles/SigAna_Choices.md

 <br>

 1. **Factor to group samples**
-   - Choose the factor from among your sample annotation columns to group samples by for the analysis (e.g., "Treatment").
+   - Choose the factor from among your sample annotation columns to group samples by - these are precisely the column names from your uploaded sample data for the analysis (e.g., "Condition").

 2. **Comparisons**
    - Choose specific group pairings (e.g., "Treatment:Control") for analysis.
 The